30 Day Gratitude Challenge for 2023: Are You Up for It?

 Day 12: Write something you are looking forward to

 In your notebook, write down something that you’re excited about.
 What makes you look forward to this experience?
-Sometimes, anticipation is as important as the actual experience.
+Anticipation is as important as the actual experience.

-Day 13: Share how you’re grateful for a gift you received
+Day 13: Share your appreciation for a gift

 Write down a gift that you received that made your heart swell.
 Or perhaps it helped you in an astonishing way.
 What is it about the gift that you are grateful for?